schneutzi-81/schneutzi-81.github.io/docs/index.md

 ## Objective

-* Always do what you believe.
+* Always do in what you believe.
 * Today is always the perfect day to start something new.
 * Be the trusted person I want to rely on.
 * Whenever i am scared to do something, ensure that i am doing it.